andrewcz-se/jobhunter/README.md

 - **Colors:**
   - **NHS Blue:** `#005eb8` used for focus states, primary buttons, and accents.
   - **Status Red:** Used for "Previously Viewed" indicators and error states.
 - **Data Density:** High information density.
-Minimize white space where it serves no structural purpose.
+Minimise white space where it serves no structural purpose.

 ## Technical Guidelines
 - **No CDNs:** All assets, including fonts, must be installed via `pnpm`.
 - **API Security:** Frontend must **never** make direct calls to external APIs.
 All requests must go through the `/api` prefix on the Express server to protect API keys.
-- **Data Normalization:** All job sources must be normalized to a consistent schema in the backend proxy before being sent to the frontend.
+- **Data Normalisation:** All job sources must be normalised to a consistent schema in the backend proxy before being sent to the frontend.
 - **Testing:** New features or bug fixes must be verified with the corresponding API keys in a local environment using `pnpm dev`.

 ## Key Files